Compare our best 0% purchase credit cards

 A less-than-perfect credit rating doesn't mean you'll automatically be rejected for cards - but it can limit your choices.

-Card lenders share details of who's applying for what with each other – lots of applications in a short space of time can make you look desperate for cash and that will actively hurt your chances of being accepted.
+Card lenders share details of who's applying for what with credit reference agencies – lots of applications in a short space of time can make you look desperate for cash and that will actively hurt your chances of being accepted.

 Interest free purchases card jargon buster